Lane Thomas Player Props: Nationals vs. Mets

 Lane Thomas At The Plate

-- In five games this year (23.8%), Thomas has picked up an RBI, including two games with multiple runs batted in.
+- In six games this year (27.3%), Thomas has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.